 Enterprise sales benchmarks to use for planning.

-Ultimately, the approach required to be successful is the most important thing when you’re defining what is enterprise and what is not.
+Ultimately, the approach required to be successful is the most important thing when you’re defining what is enterprise sales and what is not.

 So I hope you understand why I haven’t thrown out numbers around sales cycles, deals sizes, etc. yet (as most people do).